gxhen/gxhen.github.io/_pages/about.md

 We target cutting-edge research at the intersection of wireless communications, artificial intelligence, and cybersecurity.
 My current research interests include but are not limited to:

+* Applied Machine Learning in Wireless Systems
-* AI-aided Radio Frequency (RF) Fingerprinting
+  * Machine Learning-aided Radio Frequency Fingerprinting
-* AI in the Wireless Context
+  * Information Hiding in Wireless Systems
-* Physical Layer Security
+  * Machine Applications at Wireless PHY layer
+* Networking for AI Agents

 ## News!!!